 All cyclists are to enter through the Avenal Street entrance.

-DENTAL THERAPIST (Nurse)
+DENTAL THERAPIST (NURSE)

 Pupils visit the Dental Therapist at Waihopai School.
 Parents accompany their daughter.
 Please inform us if your child will not be attending this clinic.

-The Easter Service is at St John’s Church at 1.30pm on Thursday 29th March.
-The girls will travel there and back by bus.
+The Easter Service is at St John’s Church at 1.30pm on Thursday, 9th April.

 ENTERING CLASSROOMS/SCHOOL GROUNDS

 Likewise, if you are picking your daughter up for an appointment, get her to meet you at the office so she can sign out.
 For your daughter’s safety, we need to know who is on the grounds at all times.

 If you are popping into the office briefly and it is not at the beginning of the day or end of the day, please feel free to park in the carpark or along the drive.

 For safety reasons, please: